South Carolina State University: Campus

 The school's campus size is 160 acre, with an additional 267 acre at Camp Harry Daniels in Elloree, South Carolina.
 Three buildings, Lowman Hall, Hodge Hall, and Dukes Gymnasium are included in the South Carolina State College Historic District, and separately listed on the National Register of Historic Places.

 The library is the Miller F. Whittaker Library.
 The library was allocated $1 million from the South Carolina General Assembly in 1967 for its construction, and the library was dedicated in 1969.
 The library is named in honor of the university's third president.
 Originally two levels, a third level (the mezzanine) was added in a 1979 expansion.

 Athletics

 South Carolina State is a charter member of the Mid-Eastern Athletic Conference (MEAC) and participates in NCAA Division I (FCS for college football).
 The school sponsors basketball, soccer, volleyball, softball, cross country, track and field, and tennis for women, and basketball, tennis, track and field, cross country, and football for men.
 The athletic teams compete as the Bulldogs or Lady Bulldogs and the school colors are garnet and navy blue.

-The school's football team has won more conference championships than any other school in the MEAC, with wins in 1974, 1975 (shared title with North Carolina A&T), 1976 (shared title with Morgan State University), 1977, 1978, 1980, 1981, 1982 (shared title with Florida A&M), 1983, 1994, 2004, when it shared the title with Hampton University, 2008, 2009, and 2010 (shared title with Bethune–Cookman and Florida A&M), 2013 (shared title with Bethune–Cookman), and 2014 (shared title with North Carolina Central University, North Carolina A&T, Morgan State, and Bethune–Cookman).
-The team also has four Black College Football National Championship titles, with the most recent title won in 2009.
+The school's football team has won more conference championships than any other school in the MEAC with 19 championships.
+Three former Bulldogs are members of the College Football Hall of Fame, including coach Willie Jeffries.
+The team also has six Black college football national championship titles, with the most recent title won in 2021.

-In 1994, head coach Willie Jeffries led the team to a 10–2 record and defeated Grambling State University and coach Eddie Robinson in the Heritage Bowl by a score of 31–27, which crowned South Carolina State the 1994 Black College Football National Champions.